lckaas/lckaas/README.md

 I'm @lckaas, a Software Developer.

-I enjoy developing Websites, Databases, and Mobile Applications
+I enjoy developing websites, databases, and mobile applications

 I'm currently learning more about web development and mobile application development